AbhinavRai2004/chatApplication/Readme.md

 # Chat App

-This repository contains the implementation of a chat application using Reactjs, NodeJs and ExpressJs.For WebSockets, we are using Socket.io.
+This repository contains the implementation of a chat application using React for the frontend and Node.js with Express and Socket.io for real-time communication.The application allows users to join a chat room by clicking the "Start chatting" button.
+Users can input text and send messages, which will be visible to all users connected to the same chat room, even across different browser tabs.
+The server handles real-time communication through WebSockets, eliminating the need for a database.

 ## Setup